 In the morning take a one-mile walk up to town and check the medieval stone houses with unique chimney tops of Lastovo village.

 After navigating around Lastovo island we set our bearings to the east, for our next alluring destination, Trstenik bay on Pelješac peninsula.
-Pristine coves and bays around Pelješac are probably best kept secrets of the Croatian coastline.
+Pristine coves and bays around Pelješac are probably best kept secrets of any sailing itinerary in Croatia.
 And not many bareboat charters in Croatia find their way here.

 A gentle sailing crusie across the glittering Adriatic might reward us with a flock of playful dolphins.
 Along the way you’ll pass scenic mountains, olive groves, amazing vineyards and seascapes with beautiful beaches that will tempt you to drop anchor and go for a swim.

-Trstenik bay is a small fishing village under the steep mountain slopes reflecting pure natural scenes and entirely serene surroundings.
+Trstenik bay is a small fishing village under the steep mountain slopes reflecting pure natural scenes and peaceful surroundings.
 Best Croatian wines are produced within these hills, so go ahead, and indulge in sampling the local produce in a local winery.

 Don't miss out:

-Passing by the rugged Peljšac coastline, reveals the true beauties of this area.
+Passing by the densely wooded Peljšac coastline, you can admire the true beauties of this area.
 Pine-forested hilly landscapes are simply breathtaking inviting you to stop for a quick lunch and snorkel in one of the secluded sandy beaches.
 Enjoy and relax your afternoon on anchor in a stunning ambience.
 Later let's catch some breeze to help us sail the yacht towards our final stop Kobaš bay near Ston.

 Best way of spending the last night at sea is visiting picturesque Ston bay and the same-named village the next morning.